hashintel/hash/resources/docs/simulation/creating-simulations/anatomy-of-an-agent/state.md

 <Tabs>
 <Tab title="JavaScript" >

 ```javascript
 let foo = state.get("field_name")
 state.set("field_name", "value")
 ```

 </Tab>

 <Tab title="Python" >

 ```python
 foo = state.get("field_name")
 state.set("field_name", "value")
 ```

 </Tab>
 </Tabs>

 state.get will deep copy a value from the field into the local scope of the behavior, and set will take a value and deep copy it into the field property.
 There are cases where this is helpful, but it's a more computationally expensive operation to perform.

 <Hint style="info">
-You might see state.get and state.set used frequently in older simulations or tutorials - these methods used to be the primary means of getting and setting state properties, but have largely been **deprecated** in favor of`state.<field_name>` and `state['<field_name>'].`
+You might see state.get and state.set used frequently in older simulations or tutorials - these methods used to be the primary means of getting and setting state properties, but have largely been **deprecated** in favor of`state.field_name` and `state['field_name'].`
 </Hint>